 If the US is spending 5% more GDP on healthcare than the next highest country, what’s the cause?
 The findings were fairly conclusive; Administration Costs and Pharmaceuticals are bearing the force.

 I have this strange drive to at least comprehend ninety-percent of what I do for a living, so to a data guy toiling away in a healthcare world, it means quite a bit of reading.
-Less summer reading and more text book.
+Less summer reading and more textbook.
 Where your main character is the hypothesis and the plot curve is more a measurement of standard deviation.
-Luckily, I really enjoy reading those types of things, so you can imagine my joy when I happen to come across this gem from the JAMA Network.
+Luckily, I really enjoy reading those types of things, so you can imagine my joy when I happened to come across this gem from the JAMA Network.

 While I would encourage you to read the full paper using the link above **, I understand the time you took to come to a blog was not intended to rub your eyes with toast… so I will summarize:

 As the paper suggests, three researchers set out to find the culprit for the notably high healthcare costs in the United States, as they contrast with other countries of similar incomes (US population is significantly larger and considered).
 They looked at 7 domains using a total of 98 indicators: (1) general spending; (2) population health; (3) structural capacity; (4) utilization; (5) pharmaceuticals; (6) access and quality; and (7) equity.